Skip to content

 • So be sure all 3 of your credit scores are as high as possible before you apply!

-The graphic above is based on real advertised rates from Zillow’s marketplace for a $400,000 loan amount at 80% loan-to-value (LTV) for a 30-year fixed on an owner-occupied, single-family residence.
+The graphic above was based on real advertised rates from Zillow’s marketplace for a $400,000 loan amount at 80% loan-to-value (LTV) for a 30-year fixed on an owner-occupied, single-family residence.

-While interest rates are even lower today, the same sliding scale rule applies.
+While interest rates are quite a bit higher today, the same sliding scale rule applies.

 Those with higher credit scores will get the lowest mortgage rates available, while those with lower credit scores will have to settle for higher rates.

-One thing that determines what mortgage rate you’ll ultimately receive is credit scoring, though it’s just one of many factors, known as mortgage pricing adjustments, used to price your loan.
+One thing that determines what mortgage rate you’ll ultimately receive is credit scoring, though it’s just one of many factors, known as mortgage pricing adjustments, used to determine the price of your loan.

-Along with credit scoring is documentation type, property type, loan amount, loan-to-value, and several others.
+Along with credit scoring is documentation type, property type, occupancy type, loan amount, loan-to-value, and several others.

 Simply put, the less risk you present to your mortgage lender, the lower your mortgage rate will be.
 And vice versa.